pivotal-cf/docs-pws-services/services/newrelic/index.html.md

 	<pre class="terminal">
 	$ cf push
 	</pre>
-2. Create New Relic instance.
+1. Create a New Relic service instance.
-3. Bind the service instance to the app instance.
+1. Bind the service instance to the app instance.
-4. Re-stage the app:
+1. Re-stage the app:
 	<pre class="terminal">
 	$ cf restage app
 	</pre>
-5. Go to the app uri and generate some usage data.
+1. Go to the app URI and generate some usage data.
-6. Go to console.run.pivotal.io, choose **Manage** under your New Relic service, and connect to your app data.
+1. Go to console.run.pivotal.io, choose **Manage** under your New Relic service, and connect to your app data.

 ## <a id='vcap-services'></a>VCAP_SERVICES ##